stumpc5/chess960/README.md

 Consult the [project description](project_description.md) for details.

+## Who Should Read This

+- Amateur and professional Chess960 players.
+- Anyone curious about the scientific analysis of Chess960 openings.

 ## Results

 The results have their own [markdown page](README_ANALYSIS.md) analyzing all 960 starting positions.